 The performance of your remote team will depend significantly on how well they communicate.
 It’s a good idea to have some communication tools such as Slack, Trello, or Asana that you can use for this purpose.
 These platforms also allow you to integrate other tools like human resources, customer relationship management, and tech support.

 You should have communication channels in place for your entire team and each member.
-Channels like Slack, Microsoft Teams allow teams to get together on a single chat window and create a shared virtual workspace.
+Channels like Slack, Microsoft Teams, and OpenGrowth Hub allows teams to get together on a single chat window and create a shared virtual workspace.
 You can also message each team member.

 These channels help you address gaps in communication that may be leading to delays or errors.
 They also help you keep track of inter-team communication and ensure that the workflows seamlessly between departments.